Alan Hardaker: As Football League secretary

 One major change which took place at the Football League two years after Hardaker's appointment was a shift in location for the organisation's headquarters.
 The Starkie Street premises were little more than a converted town house, and the incoming League President at that time, Joe Richards, decided to ask Hardaker to look for more appropriate offices outside Preston.

 The unanimous choice, after consideration of Blackpool and Leamington Spa as possibilities, was the former Sandown Hotel in Clifton Drive, Lytham St Annes, Lancashire, and this was purchased for £11,000.
 Hardaker was heavily involved in the six-month renovation of the building to make it suitable for purpose, and this was completed at a total cost of £40,000.
 The previous premises sold for £3,250.

-When Hardaker first joined the staff of the League, they numbered six as full-time employees.
+When Hardaker first joined the staff of the League, they numbered six full-time employees.
 As a measure of the expansion and diversification achieved during his time as secretary, by 1977 this had increased to 25.
-He enjoyed the complete confidence of the Management Committee, and was delegated by them many powers to act independently concerning certain matters.
+He enjoyed the complete confidence of the Management Committee and was delegated by them many powers to act independently concerning certain matters.
 In his autobiography, he claims that, due to this measure of autonomy, he was perceived as "arrogant and high-handed" and had "frequently been called a dictator" by some club officials.
-He maintained, though, that his one aim in football had always been to "see the League prosper".
+He maintained that his "one aim" in football had always been to "see the League prosper".

 Following the passing of the Copyright Act 1956, he suggested to the Management Committee that the lists of League fixtures published each year should be subject to copyright for use by companies such as football pools promoters.
-He was duly given the go-ahead to implement a test case against Littlewoods Pools in 1959, and this the League won, meaning that a source of income would be secured for the clubs, as the Pools companies now needed to pay for the privilege of printing the fixtures on their coupons.
+He was duly given approval to implement a test case against Littlewoods Pools in 1959, and this the League won, meaning that a source of income would be secured for the clubs, as the Pools companies now needed to pay for the privilege of printing the fixtures on their coupons.

-Hardaker was also required to attend the House of Commons in London to address members of Parliament regarding the ending of the maximum wage for football players, which Jimmy Hill, the ex-Fulham player and then chairman of the Professional Footballers' Association, had led a campaign for.
+Hardaker was also required to attend the House of Commons in London to address members of Parliament regarding the abolition of the maximum wage for football players, which Jimmy Hill, the ex-Fulham player and then chairman of the Professional Footballers' Association, had led a campaign for.
 The PFA won their members' pay freedom in 1961.
-However, this did not affect the transfer system, which still allowed clubs to retain players, even when their contracts had expired.
+However, this did not affect the transfer system, which still allowed clubs to retain players' registrations even after their contracts had expired.

 When an application to the High Court was made in June 1963, submitted by the out-of-contract Newcastle United player George Eastham, Hardaker was called to give evidence.
-Despite him arguing in favour of the contract structure as it then was (the League Management Committee had instructed him in how he should proceed), the case was lost, and thereafter the players could move more easily from club to club.
+Despite him arguing in favour of the contract structure as it then was (the League Management Committee had instructed him in how he should proceed), Eastham won his case and thereafter the players could move more easily from club to club.